davidji99/terraform-provider-rollbar/website/docs/index.html.markdown

 * `api_headers` - (Optional) Additional API headers.

 * `post_create_pd_integration_delete_default_rules` - (Optional) Delete the auto-added rules after enabling PagerDuty notification integration.
 Defaults to `false`.
+If you have existing rules that you wish to keep, do not set this attribute to `true`.